Vladimir the Incompetent

 That he has failed should really not come as a surprise.
 His past strategies have never seemed to work out in the way they were intended.
 What has characterised Putin’s foreign policy is his ability to react to short term opportunities while suffering longer term consequences.
 He has failed to correctly predict the reactions of his actions.
 Moreover, even the short term aims outside its borders have never been realised but have been spun cleverly to make a failure seem like a victory.

 The annexation of Crimea was more successful but has turned a largely pro-Russian – or at least not anti-Russian – population of Ukraine into avowed enemies of their erstwhile colonial master.
-A major catalyst for consolidating Ukrainian national identity has been Putin himself.
+A major catalyst for Ukrainian national identity has been Putin himself.

 Likewise in Belarus, Russian support for the immensely unpopular Lukashenko has tipped a largely complacent younger generation into active support for Western influence, growing resentment of Russia itself and renewed interest in the Belarusian language and Belarusian national symbols.
 All this makes it virtually impossible to voluntary incorporate Belarus back into the Russian empire.